sf-master/record-replay-documentation/docs/insurance-carriers.md

 ### 3. Select All Functionality (Optional)

-If the form includes a `Select All` checkbox option, it is mandatory to add the following class to this checkbox.
+If the form includes a `Select All` checkbox option which controls the checked state of other checkboxes, then setting the following class is **recommended**.

 ```plaintext
 consent-confirmation-brand-selectall